HOME > THE PEOPLE | FINANCIALS | MISSION | REPERTORY | EMPLOYMENT & AUDITIONS | ADVERTISE | RENTALS | NEWS ROOM

 REACHING THE NEXT GENERATION

-Beyond our regular season, Des Moines Metro Opera reaches a year-round audience of nearly 26,000 young people and adults with such programs as the OPERA Iowa Educational Touring Troupe, the Apprentice Artist Program.
+Beyond our regular season, Des Moines Metro Opera reaches a year-round audience of nearly 26,000 young people and adults with such programs as the OPERA Iowa Educational Touring Troupe.
+Learn more about this vital music education program on page 20.

 FINANCIAL STABILITY